-This week I've been making Pralines-I always make them at Christmas.
-When Chatter and Chitter were little they acted like banshees (actually sometimes-they still do).
-I had a hard time taking both of them grocery shopping with me-if I didn't put them in the buggy they got away from me-if I did put them in the buggy there was no room for the groceries.
-I finally found the solution to my dilemma-at a BILO store.
-The store had a buggy with 2 seats built into it-they even buckled so the girls couldn't escape.
+This week I’ve been making Pralines, I always make them at Christmas.
+When Chatter and Chitter were little they acted like banshees (actually sometimes they still do).
+I had a hard time taking both of them grocery shopping with me.
+If I didn’t put them in the buggy they got away from me, if I did put them in the buggy there was no room for the groceries.
+I finally found the solution to my dilemma at a BILO store.
+The store had a buggy with 2 seats built into the front of it and the seats buckled so the girls couldn’t escape.

 Each Christmas the BILO store handed out Christmas magazines filled with recipes.
-One of the Christmas handouts had this recipe in it-and they turned out so well that first time I've been making them every since.
+One of the Christmas handouts had this recipe in it and they turned out so well that I’ve been making them ever since.

 - 2 cups sugar

 - 1/2 teaspoon salt

 - 1 cup buttermilk

 - 2 cups pecan halves (pieces work too)

 *Combine sugar, soda, salt, and buttermilk in a large saucepan and cook over high heat, stirring constantly until mixture comes to a boil.
 Continue boiling and stirring until mixture begins to thicken and becomes slightly creamy (210 degrees on a candy thermometer).

 *Add butter and pecans, and continue boiling over medium high heat until the thermometer reaches 234 degrees (soft ball stage).